 Linda Boardman Liu

-assistant professor of the practice, assistant chairperson - operations management department
+associate professor of the practice, assistant chairperson - operations management department

 D.B.A., Boston University